 - work emails and private emails (when using work email address) and internet browsing history; and

 - other people who come into contact with the College, including name and contact details and any other information necessary for the particular contact with the College.

 Personal information you provide

 The College will generally collect personal information held about an individual by way of forms filled out by Parents or students, face-to-face meetings and interviews, emails and telephone calls and on our visitor system, vPass.
-On occasions people other than Parents and students provide personal information.
+On occasions people other than Parents and students (such as job applicants and contractors) provide personal information.

 Personal information provided by other people